64 Barn Door Ideas

 A set of French doors consists of two smaller doors, working together as a pair.
 They have divided glass panels in place of a traditional wood center.
 When they open, they swing away from each other and create a large open doorway.
 The same concept works with French barn doors.
 Instead of having one large and heavy door, you have two smaller doors that are easier to maneuver.

 You may hear of them referred to as double barn doors.
 This sliding door idea is perfect for wide doorways.
-These spaces would require a massive barn that that’s too large to be functional.
+These spaces would require a massive barn that is too large to be functional.
 They’re also perfect for installing as a room divider.
 The double door divides the doorway in half, and the full glass nature of the French style allows you to still see through the doors and into the next room.
 You’ll physically separate the space without visually closing it in.

 A closet is a perfect place to install a barn door.
 For smaller closet openings, you can use a single closet door.
 For wider openings, you’ll need two.
 You could even use four panels that are small in width for full functionality.
 This works well when your closet opening is wide, but you don’t have a lot of space on either side of the closet.

 When designing your closet barn doors, consider skipping the glass and using wood.
 Mount a mirror on the face of your wooden barn door for a convenient place to check your outfit.

 If you don’t need a mirror, then use your wood barn door as a chance to enhance the style of the room.
 You can use paneling, angled planks, reclaimed wood, or even elaborate trim work.

 See more about - 56 Basement Bar Ideas

 6. Double the Style